vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-tgf4k8s-sbdg.md

 ---

-## Delete the Tanzu GemFire Cluster
+## Delete the VMware GemFire Cluster

-If you need to delete your Tanzu GemFire cluster, first remove the cluster
+If you need to delete your VMware GemFire cluster, first remove the cluster

   ```
   kubectl -n tanzu-gemfire delete GemFireCluster hello-world-gemfire-cluster